Fantasy-Studio/Paint-by-Example/README.md

 ## Acknowledgements

 - This code borrows heavily from [Stable Diffusion](https://github.com/CompVis/stable-diffusion).
 We also thank the contributors of [OpenAI's ADM codebase](https://github.com/openai/guided-diffusion) and [https://github.com/lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch).

+## License
+The codes and the pretrained model in this repository are under the CreativeML OpenRAIL M license as specified by the LICENSE file.